rfspencer/DungeonEngine/ProjectTwo/JOURNAL.md

 # Journal
 Daily log of work done.

+### 7/24/2024

+#### Working some problems
+##### Render Pipeline
+Need to figure out the render pipeline and how to get the Actor's display properties up to the Renderer to be displayed in the console.

+Step back a second... the way we draw in the console is to first define the render space size as a 2D grid, then move the cursor to a location on the grid with a coordinate (x, y), use std::cout to print a character to the console.
+That's really all that's involved in writing characters to the console.

+Since I've already set up Tick with a target draw rate of 60 fps, I can cache all the draw calls from the game objects in the world into a 2D display buffer that fills up as much as it can in 1/60 of a second, then draws it all in one go.
+The display buffer would be a representation of the console display and each Actor passes their Render parameters off for the Renderer to handle.

+The Renderer should define the window size and use that to view only the part of the World that is within the bounds of the Render view.
+So if the World is 200x100 tiles and the Render view is 80x30 we only see that section.
+This might be a nice-to-have as I can see moving the Render view could be complex.
+Do it if you have time.

+So the Actor holds the character that represents it.
+- `.` : empty tile
+- `#` : corridor
+- `@` : player
+- `$` : pile of gold
+- `!` : potion
+- `^` : trap
+- `a-z, A-Z` : monsters

+The Actor should track if its state has changed this frame and needs to re-render.
+Actors should have a MarkRenderDirty() function to call at the end of anything that changes the Actor's display state.

+So the pipeline would be:
+- (Application)
+  - End of Run loop call RenderInternal()
+  - RenderInternal clears the screen
+  - Calls Render()
+  - Render calls Render() on the current World
+- (World)
+  - World::Render loops over the Actors in the world
+    - Calls Render() on each Actor
+  - World renders the HUD/UI
+    - .
+- (Actor)
+  - Actor::Render returns if IsPendingDestroy or !IsRenderable
+  - Actor calls Draw on the Renderer, adding itself with a payload (location, character, color) to the Render buffer
+- (Application)
+  - Calls Dispaly on the Renderer which writes the buffer to the console
+- (Renderer)
+  - iterates through the 2D buffer and either draws each character in sequence, or find a way to draw the buffer at once

+##### Input
+I don't think std::cin is going to work.
+Looks like Windows console has a library in the Standard C++ Library called conio.h that includes methods to fetch input from the console.
+I think this is the way to poll user input every frame.

 ### 7/21/2024
 Created a Clock class to handle render timings and as a base class for any other timers that might be needed in-game.
 Created a Types.h files that defines datatypes.
 Created base Object class that all game objects will inherit from.
 Currently, it's only assigning a unique id to the object.
 Created World class that manages the loading, unloading, time management for all objects in the world.
 Created a Renderer class the handle visual rendering to the console.